Stellar cluster formation in a Milky Way-sized galaxy at z>4 -- I. The proto-globular cluster population and the imposter amongst us: Methods

 This work uses the GigaEris cosmological, $N$-body hydrodynamical ``zoom-in'' simulation.
 A brief summary of the numerical recipe is provided below, whereas a more detailed description can be found in \citet{Tamfal:2022aa}.

 The simulation was run using \textsc{ChaNGa} \citep[][]{Jetley:2008aa,Jetley:2010aa, Menon:2015aa}, an $N$-body smoothed-particle hydrodynamics (SPH) code \citep[][]{Wadsley:2017aa}. \citet{Tamfal:2022aa} follow a Galactic-scale halo identified at $z = 0$ in a periodic cube of side 90 cMpc.
 In the code, each individual stellar particle represents an entire stellar population following the initial mass function described in \citet{Kroupa:2001aa}, with an initial particle mass of $m_{\star} = 798$~M$_{\sun}$.
-Stars are formed stochastically using a simple gas density and temperature threshold criterion, with $n_{\rm SF} > 100$~atoms~cm$^{\text{-} 3}$ and $T_{\rm SF} < 3 \times 10^4$~K, and with a SF rate (SFR) given by
+Stars are formed stochastically using a simple gas density and temperature threshold criterion, with $n_{\rm SF} > 100$~atoms~cm$^{\text{-} 3}$ and $T_{\rm SF} < 3 \times 10^4$~K, and with an SF rate (SFR) given by

 with $\rho_{\star}$ denoting the stellar density, $\rho_{\rm gas}$ the gas density, $t_{\rm dyn}$ the local dynamical time, and $\epsilon_{\rm SF}$ the SF efficiency, which is set to $0.1$.
+The code solves for the non-equilibrium abundances and cooling of H and He species, assuming self-shielding \citep[see][]{Pontzen:2008aa} and a redshift-dependent ultraviolet radiation background \citep{Haardt:2012aa}, whereas the cooling from the fine structure lines of metals is calculated in photoionization equilibrium from the same radiation background (assuming no self-shielding, see \citealt{Capelo:2018aa} for a discussion), using tabulated rates from Cloudy \citep{Ferland:2010aa, Ferland:2013aa} and following the method described in \citet{Shen:2010aa, Shen:2013aa}.
+For all species, cooling is modelled down to 10~K.

-Feedback from supernovae Type Ia is implemented by injecting energy and a fixed amount of mass and metals, independent of the progenitor mass, into the surroundings \citep[][]{Stinson:2006aa}, supernovae Type II feedback is implemented following the delayed-cooling recipe of \citet{Stinson:2006aa}, and injecting metals and $\epsilon_{\rm SF} =10^{51}$ erg per event into the interstellar medium.
-Stars with masses 1~$< m_{\star} <$~8~M$_{\sun}$ do not explode as supernovae but release part of their mass as stellar winds with the returned gas having the same metallicity of the low-mass stars \citep[see][]{kennicutt:1994aa, Weidemann:1987aa}.
+Feedback from supernovae Type Ia is implemented by injecting energy and a fixed amount of mass and metals, independent of the progenitor mass, into the surroundings \citep[][]{Thielemann:1986, Stinson:2006aa}, whereas supernovae Type II (SNII) feedback is implemented following the delayed-cooling recipe of \citet{Stinson:2006aa}, each injecting metals and $\epsilon_{\rm SF} =10^{51}$ erg per event into the interstellar medium as thermal energy, according to the ‘blastwave model’ of \citet{Stinson:2006aa}.
+Stars with masses between 8 and 40~M$_{\sun}$ can explode as SNII, furthermore for each SNII event a given amount of oxygen and iron mass, dependent on the mass of the star, is injected into the surrounding gas \citep{Woosley:1995aa, raiteri:1996aa}.
+Stars with masses 1~$< m_{\star} <$~8~M$_{\sun}$ do not explode as supernovae but release part of their mass as stellar winds with the returned gas having the same metallicity of the low-mass stars.